Azure/video-analyzer/edge-modules/readme.md

-# Utilities for Azure Video Analyzer
+# Edge modules to be used with Azure Video Analyzer

-This folder contains a set of utility components that can be used in conjunction with Azure Video Analyzer
+This folder contains a set of IoT Edge modules that can be used in conjunction with Azure Video Analyzer